The best hotels in Evora

 For the wider Alentejo, rent a car at Évora station or on Avenida Túlio Espanca.
 Budget €35-55/day for a small car.
 The Almendres Cromlech is 15 km west on the N114, Arraiolos is 22 km north, and Vila Viçosa is 57 km east.
 Public buses connect some villages but they're slow and infrequent.

-Evora's best neighborhoods
+Evora's best hotel regions

 The Historic Centre is where you want to be for your first night: everything from the Roman Temple to the Praça do Giraldo is walkable.
 If you want space, vineyards, and real Alentejo silence, the countryside around Montemor-o-Novo and Albernoa is genuinely special.